 - Travelling to Andromeda at the speed of light would take 2.5 million years.

 It’s a lot faster than Juno II, but it still seems to take a pretty long time for the fastest speed in the universe.
 It’s going to be pretty difficult to have a space civilisation.

 But why can’t we go faster?
 It’s a question that reveals something fundamental about our universe.
 To get the answer, we need to spend a second on the idea of spacetime, how it’s made up of four dimensions, and how we travel through it all the time.

 Maybe you’ve seen Speed, the 1994 action thriller starring Keanu Reeves.
 If you haven’t seen it, the premise is that Keanu has to drive a bus at 50 miles per hour (80 km/h) or faster through Los Angeles.
 If he slows down, then a bomb that’s rigged to it will explode.

 Imagine you’re in a sequel for Speed, and you and Keanu are driving a speeding car along a huge salt flat.
 The same rules apply but with a minor change; you have to drive it at 50 miles per hour without speeding up OR slowing down or it explodes.
 You can drive it in any direction you like.

 Although it seems like we have bigger problems going on right now, we have to spend a second looking at the geometry of the situation.
-So you can drive north to south (or vice versa) in a line.
+You can drive north to south in a line.
 This line is called one ‘dimension’.
-You can also drive it east to west.
+You can also drive east to west.
 That’s two dimensions.